thomasborde94/holbertonschool-shell/basics/README.md

 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete deletes the file betty
-9-firstdeletion deletes a specific directory in another specific directory
+9-firstdeletion deletes a specific directory in another specific directory 10-back gets you back to the previous working directory